Friday, 03-10-2014. Day 44.

 The tricky thing about visiting the Organ Pipes is that they're at the bottom of a pretty steep hill, so walking back up was a lot more of a challenge than walking down.
 But once we climbed up, we drove to a nearby park to feed some swans and ducks and then turned the kids loose on the playground.

-Frankie decided she was going to climb one of the trees in the park at all costs, and, after she piled up nearly every wood chip in the park to make a small hill next to the tree trunk, she made it.
+Frankie decided to climb one of the trees in the park at all costs.
+And managed to make it up a tree after piling up nearly every wood chip in the park to make a small hill.

 Jackie, on the other hand, convinced successive groups of people to push her on the merry-go-round.
 And I saved some kid on an out-of-control scoot bike from certain doom as he careened down a paved hill.
 Fun times.